Team217/FRC-217-Libraries/README.md

   - adds extra functions to the PigeonIMU
 - `rev.CANSparkMax`
   - adds extra functions to the SparkMax motor controller
-- `pid.PID`
-  - manages PID on a system
-- `pid.APID`
-  - applies acceleration to a `pid.PID` object
-- `pid.TPID`
-  - manages PID on a system using integral and derivative times
 - `wpi.AnalogGyro`
   - adds extra functions to the Analog Gyro